TomasHubelbauer/modern-office-git-diff/doc/tasks.md

 In normal repo utilizing this script, only the script would run, but as this is a development repository, tests should run as a pre-commit hook before the script itself does.

+Possibly should utilize GitHub/GitLab CI instead of pre-commit hook?